aafaz/Loan-Prediction-System/README.md

 Now the distribution for LoanAmount looks much closer to normal and effect of extreme values has been significantly subsided.

+# Feature Engineering:
+Based on the domain knowledge, we can come up with new features that might affect the target variable.
+We can come up with following new three features:
+# 1. Total Income:
+As evident from Exploratory Data Analysis, we will combine the Applicant Income and Coapplicant Income.
+If the total income is high, chances of loan approval might also be high.

+# 2. EMI:
+EMI is the monthly amount to be paid by the applicant to repay the loan.
+Idea behind making this variable is that people who have high EMI’s might find it difficult to pay back the loan.
+We can calculate EMI by taking the ratio of loan amount with respect to loan amount term.

+# 3. Balance Income:
+This is the income left after the EMI has been paid.
+Idea behind creating this variable is that if the value is high, the chances are high that a person will repay the loan and hence increasing the chances of loan approval.
+Let us now drop the columns which we used to create these new features.
+Reason for doing this is, the correlation between those old features and these new features will be very high and logistic regression assumes that the variables are not highly correlated.
+We also want to remove the noise from the dataset, so removing correlated features will help in reducing the noise too.

 # Future Improvements:
 •	In upcoming years, as the new data keeps coming in, it will be important for data science team to deal with missing values, imbalanced data sets and additional features.